See what the IHS Markit Score report has to say about CenterPoint Energy Inc.

 ETF/Index ownership | Positive

 ETF activity is positive.
-Over the last month, growth of ETFs holding CNP is favorable, with net inflows of $26.37 billion.
-This is among the highest net inflows seen over the last one-year and the rate of additional inflows appears to be increasing.
+Over the last month, ETFs holding CNP are favorable with net inflows of $31.16 billion.
+This was the highest net inflow seen over the last one-year.Error parsing the SmartText

 PMI by IHS Markit